Code-Institute-Submissions/milestone-1-gym_AprResub/README.md

 See what's included in membership.

-Sign up to recievive more membership details and offers.

-View social media account to see latest posts and follow to keep updated.

 ### As the site owner, I wish to:

-Aquire new members.

-Show new members the services and equipment on offer.

-Provide relevent information to existing members
+Aquire new customers and provide existing customers with any relevant information.

 ## Structure:

-All pages will consist of a navigation bar, a callout with a sign up button, a footer with contact and membership details and links to social media.
+All pages will consist of a navigation bar, a callout with a sign up button for membership deals and special offers and a footer with contact and membership details and links to social media.

 ### Wireframe mockups: